This course assumes that you selected the “Python” option when you ran aspect init

 package is a new dependency of the repository, you first need to declare that.
 This example uses a pyproject.toml

 .
-Note that Bazel’s rules_python supports the simpler requirements.txt
+Bazel’s rules_python supports the simpler requirements.txt

 format as well.